 - L30 A,B,C and D; L34 A,B,C and D are intended for groups of two or more people, and offer a variety of soft seating, long tables for meetings, and LCD screens with connections for laptops.
 Reserve through schedule.yale.edu.

 Small rooms, large enough for one to two people, are available on the lower level of Bass Library.
 These rooms are not reservable, but are offered on a first-come, first-served.

 Food and Drink

 The Thain Café is located on the main level of Bass, offering a variety of coffee, tea, specialty drinks, sandwiches, salads, sushi, desserts and snacks.

-Technology services for the support of teaching and learning are offered at the Bass Library through a Library and Information Technology Services (ITS) partnership called the Collaborative Learning Center.
+Technology services for the support of teaching and learning are offered at the Bass Library through collaboration with the Yale Center for Teaching and Learning and ITS.

 ITS maintains a computer cluster with Macs and PCs on the lower level of Bass, all with the full suite of standard software supported by ITS.

 Getting Help with Technology